Quest University: Chancellors

-Board of Governors

-The board of governors consisted of seven members, headed by Board Chair Arthur Wilms, former president of Westcoast Energy Inc. In 2018, Anna Lippman became the first Quest alumnus elected to the board.
-Jeff Warren, an arts and humanities professor, was the Vice President, Academic.

 Academics

 Quest's curriculum and educational philosophy were different than most universities.
 Its approach was multidisciplinary and the school did not have traditional departments.
 It offers one degree for all students, the Bachelor of Arts and Sciences.
 There were no lecture halls.
 Every class had a maximum of 20 students.
 The faculty hold terminal degrees in their field, but were known as Tutors rather than Professors.
 There is no tenure system at Quest.

 Other distinguishing features included the Foundation and Concentration Programs, block plan scheduling, a Question instead of a conventional major, and a final Keystone project.

 Foundation program

 In their first two years of study, students enrolled in 16 Foundation courses.
 After completing the mandatory Cornerstone and Rhetoric classes, they went on to take 14 courses chosen from five major divisions: Social Sciences, Life Sciences, Physical Sciences, Mathematics, and Arts & Humanities.
 They needed also fulfil a language requirement.

 Toward the end of the Foundation Program, students took a course called Question.
 Working with an instructor and a faculty mentor, they developed a statement of Question: a proposal for how they would study a topic of particular interest to them.
 The Question was in lieu of a conventional major, serving as the basis for the remaining two years of study, and inspired the student's Keystone project.